workbuoy/workbuoy-suite/README-APPLY.txt

-Patch: fix ESM cycle in seed script by using tsx runner and lazy dynamic import.

-Files:
-- package.json (adds devDep 'tsx' and script 'seed:roles')
+Fix CI seed step to avoid ts-node ESM cycle

+What this patch does
+- Adds an npm script "seed:roles" that runs seed with `tsx` (no loader cycles)
-- .github/workflows/ci.yml (use 'npm run seed:roles' instead of node --loader ts-node/esm ...)
+- Updates .github/workflows/ci.yml to call `npm run seed:roles`
-- scripts/seed-roles-from-json.ts (no shebang, lazy dynamic import, no extension imports)
-- scripts/roles-io.ts (no extension in import path to match tsx)

-How to apply:
+How to apply
-1) Create a branch and unzip into repo root.
+1) Create a new branch.
+2) Unzip this archive into the repo root (overwriting existing files if prompted).
-2) Commit and open PR.
-CI will run the seed step via `npm run seed:roles`.
+3) Commit and push, then open a PR.

+Notes
+- If you have multiple workflow files, ensure any other occurrences of `node --loader ts-node/esm scripts/seed-roles-from-json.ts` are replaced with `npm run seed:roles`.
+- This patch does not modify your seed script itself.